Doctor0Evil/HorrorPlace-Constellation-Contracts/docs/seed-ritual-intensity-envelope-spec.md

 4. Expand `entertainmentmetricsv1` telemetry to carry intensity compliance flags and per-channel realized values to support `ρ_R` and related analytics.

 This keeps v1 compact but end-to-end: authors must provide a full cross-stage intensity envelope from day one, engines must respect it numerically, and telemetry must track how well reality matches the envelope.

+---

+## 8. Normative Linter: Cross-Stage Bands and Charter Floors

+The numeric rules for cross-stage behavior of Seed-Ritual bands are enforced by a dedicated Tier-1 linter:

+- `tools/lint-seed-ritual-stage-bands.py`

+This linter is the normative reference for three constraints that are intentionally **not** encoded purely in JSON Schema:

+1. **STCI/CDL monotonicity into Confrontation**
+   For the `stageMetricBands` object, the linter expects:

+   - `STCI_min` to be non-decreasing across `probe → evidence → confrontation`.
+   - `CDL_min` to be non-decreasing across `probe → evidence → confrontation`.

+   Authoring implications:

+   - It is valid for Evidence or Confrontation to “plateau” (equal to the previous stage).
+   - It is invalid for Evidence or Confrontation to drop below the previous stage’s `STCI_min` or `CDL_min`.
+   - CI failures for this rule will be reported as:
+     - `STCI_min monotonicity violated`
+     - `CDL_min monotonicity violated`

+2. **Non-zero Probe intensity when defined**
+   For `stageIntensityEnvelopes.probe`:

+   - If a Probe `audioIntensity`/`visualIntensity` block is present, both `min` values must be strictly greater than `0.0`.
+   - A ritual that declares a Probe intensity profile with `min == 0.0` is treated as having “dead air” at the moment the ritual formally begins.

+   CI failures for this rule will be reported as:

+   - `Probe audioIntensity.min=... must be > 0`
+   - `Probe visualIntensity.min=... must be > 0`

+   Authors who genuinely want a “cold open” can omit the Probe intensity profile entirely, but any explicit profile must keep the atmosphere non-zero.

+3. **Charter-aligned ARR_min minima**
+   For all stages in `stageMetricBands`:

+   - `ARR_min` is required to remain at or above a global Charter minimum (normalized).
+   - The Charter minimum is configured inside the linter as `CHARter_ARR_MIN` and is treated as a hard lower bound.

+   CI failures for this rule will be reported as:

+   - `ARR_min=... is below Charter minimum ...`

+   Authors should treat this as a red flag that their ritual is attempting to undercut sovereign entertainment floors and must be retuned rather than waived.

+### 8.1 How to interpret CI failures

+When CI fails on Seed-Ritual changes:

+- Look for `lint-seed-ritual-stage-bands` in the workflow logs.
+- Identify which of the three patterns above was violated.
+- Adjust:

+  - `STCI_min`/`CDL_min` across Probe/Evidence/Confrontation to be non-decreasing.
+  - Probe `audioIntensity.min` / `visualIntensity.min` to be strictly > 0 when defined.
+  - `ARR_min` to be ≥ the Charter minimum.

+The intent is to keep `seed-ritual-contract-v1.json` readable and local, while centralizing all cross-stage and Charter coupling logic in a single, auditable Python tool that can evolve without schema churn.